sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/Behaviors.md

 ## Executing a Behavior

 A behavior is executed through its event handlers.
 Consequently, for running a behavior, it is mandatory to wake it with an event.
+This section describes the functions for awaking the behaviors with an event occurrence.

+### Awaking all behaviors and sub-agents

+The regular way for awaking agent behaviors is to fire an event into all the registered behaviors.
 This particular feature is supported by:

 [:Success:]
 	package io.sarl.docs.reference.bic